USALite Zep-O-Lite Flashlight

 Lawsuits are always exciting, and especially so when then involve flashlights.
 Scovill Mfg.
 Co. v.
 United States Electric Mfg.
 Corporation, (Read More Here) was decided in New York in 1940.
 Scovill (who eventually made Hamilton Beach blenders and kitchen appliances), also made flashlights.
 Scovill made the Zephyrlite, and USA Lite made the Zep-O-Lite, and there was no love lost between the two.
 They sued United States Electric for design patent and trademark infringements, and brought every streamlined light made at the time into the fray; the Streamlite, Stream-O-Lite, Zephyrlite, Zep-O-Lite, Rocketlite and Lightmaster, and what exactly a streamlined flashlight was.
 Sears was also mentioned as a retailer who sold "streamlined" flashlights, under the Lightmaster and Homart brands.
 Scovill lost, and everyone continued to make and market their respective lights for a time.

 This is the USALite Zep-O-Lite 2 cell flashlight.
-The sad news is, it is not in my collection, yet?
-This is from another collector as stated above.
-These are the only ones I have seen.
+These are the only ones I have ever seen.

 All of these lights were substantially similar a large rounded head, vertical lines on the body, and a bullet-shaped endcap.
 With the coming and ending of WWII, the era of the streamlined flashlight was just about over, except for Ray-O-Vac who continued to make their bullet-shaped flashlights.
 But the streamlined concept, and the mention or airships, had come to an end.